charlotte-lemouel/center_of_mass/documentation/index.rst

 ------------

-Please install using ``pip install center_of_mass`` Alternately, the code can be downloaded at https://github.com/charlotte-lemouel/center_of_mass
+Please install using ``pip install center_of_mass``

+Alternately, the code can be downloaded at: https://github.com/charlotte-lemouel/center_of_mass

 Downloads
 ---------